East 180th Street station: Exits

 The fare control is in the old New York, Westchester and Boston Railway station house.
 A secondary exit leads to 180th Street.
 Until the 1980s, the station had escalators to the street level via a mezzanine, the remains of which are visible beneath the tracks.

 Original station house

 The original NYW&B station house on Morris Park Avenue is still in use as the main entrance.
+The station was designed by Fellheimer & Long with Allen H. Stem Associated Architects.
 The building is made of concrete and has a three-story central section flanked by four-story projecting end pavilions; in addition, it has a street level loggia.